 Each state can belong to one of the three basic system types: open, progress, and closed.

-Task types and hierarchies
+Work item types and hierarchies

 Tasks can be hierarchically organized, thus allowing sub-tasks.
 You can specify the task parent/s in its edit window.
-Dates restraints will be automatically propagated downward, through the hierarchy, and efforts will be automatically added upwards.
+Date restraints will be automatically propagated downward, through the hierarchy, and efforts will be automatically added upwards.

-Also, task types can be customized.
+Also, work item types can be customized.